-The Carle’s mission is to meet the educational needs of all groups.
+The Carle strives to meet the educational needs of all groups.
 Our programs are designed to support the Core Curriculum and Standards for art education, focusing on careful observation, critical thinking, and discussion.
+Field Trips include a brief museum orientation followed by both Gallery and Art Studio experiences.
+Field Trips last approximately 90 minutes, with about 40 minutes in each space, depending on the age of the participants.
 For more details, including reservations and pricing, see Guided Programs for Youth & Students.

 The Carle also offers workshops and training for educators throughout the year.
 For more information about upcoming opportunities see Programs for Adults & Educators.